adrianlita/academic/oop/README.md

   * peek function / looking at the element to be popped, without popping it

 ## Binary Search Tree, AVL Balanced Binary Search Tree

+---
+# aPolygon
+A simple convex, non-intersecting polygon for demonstrating class inheritance and polymorphism.

+The base class include:
+  * base constructors and destructor
+  * outputing to ostream
+  * perimeter calculation function
+  * pure virtual function for area